-In addition to government contracting fraud, the False Claims Act whistleblower law also extends to other industries where government monies are involved and programs violated under the False Claims Act.
+In addition to government contracting fraud, the FCA whistleblower law also extends to other industries where government monies are involved and programs violated under the FCA.
 These types of fraud include:

 - Healthcare Fraud: Medicaid and Medicare Fraud committed by doctors, hospitals and other types of medical care facilities; Unnecessary medical procedures billed to Medicaid or Medicare; Illegal marketing of drugs by pharmaceutical companies;

 - National Defense Fraud: Defense contract fraud, where funds are shifted from one contract to another to profit, or the intentional inflation of costs;